What is an asthma action plan?

-An Asthma Action Plan (AAP) is a written plan that outlines how to manage your child’s asthma.
+An asthma action plan (AAP) is a written plan that outlines how to manage your child’s asthma.
 We distribute AAPs to patients in the inpatient and outpatient settings.
-An AAP is designed to help parents manage their children's asthma.
-The AAP:
+Your AAP:

 If your child has asthma, all of the people who care for them should know about their AAP.
 These caregivers include babysitters and providers at daycare centers, schools and camps.
 By providing parents, family, friends and caregivers with a child’s AAP, they can help the child to follow the plan, manage their asthma and take the right actions if they have an asthma attack.

-We measure the number of families receiving an AAP both in our outpatient clinics as well as when a child is discharged from one of our inpatient units post-asthma issue.
+We measure the number of families receiving an AAP both in our outpatient clinics as well as when a child is discharged from one of our inpatient units after an asthma incident.

 The providers at the Breathing Institute track and measure this data because:

 After a child has been hospitalized for asthma, it is very important to consistently manage symptoms.
-The lungs are at more risk than normal of another exacerbation, and it is important to make sure medicines are taken exactly as prescribed and triggers are avoided so your child can be healthy again.
+The lungs are at more risk than normal for another exacerbation, and it is important to make sure your child takes medicines exactly as prescribed and avoids triggers so your child can be healthy again.